swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 Some diagnostics and optimizations will also have to be disabled even if conformance is statically visible to the compiler because all casts will have to go through the runtime call.

 **Availability checks**
 Since reflectable casting will require a new runtime function, it should be gated by availability checks.
 If a deployment target is lower than supported, an error will be emitted.
+However, it might be possible to embed new runtime functions into a compatibility library for back deployment.

 ## Source compatibility